bicycle.ai · Vienna

 bicycle.ai runs on a device built for it.
 Not a computer running AI software.
 An AI device, from the ground up.

 Bicycle-Aristotle is a product.
-But it is also a proof — that an AI can learn who you are, adapt to how you think, and help you become better at the thing you are trying to do.
-Once that is proven for students, it works for everyone.
+But it is also a proof — that an AI can learn who you are, remember what you've learned, and make you genuinely better at thinking through hard material.

 That is what bicycle.ai is building.
 Aristotle is where it starts.